NLeSC/mcfly-tutorial/tutorial/cheatsheet.md

 * **convolutional filter**: a set of weights that are applied to neighbouring data points
 * [**convolutional layer**](http://ufldl.stanford.edu/tutorial/supervised/FeatureExtractionUsingConvolution/): type of network layer where a convolutional filter is slided over
 * **CNN**: Convolutional Neural Network, a deep learning network that includes convolutional layers, often combined with dense or fully connected layers.
+* [**LSTM layer**](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): Long Term Short Memory layer.
+This is a special type of Recurrent layer, that takes a sequence as input and outputs a sequence.
-* **DeepConvLSTM**: A deep learning network that consists of convolutional layers and LSTM layers
+* **DeepConvLSTM**: A deep learning network that includes both convolutional layers and LSTM layers
 * **epoch**: One full pass through a dataset (all datapoints are seen once) in the process of training the weights of a network.
+* **loss**: An indicator of overall classification error.
+More errors means greater loss.
+In mcfly we use [categorical cross entropy](http://cs231n.github.io/linear-classify/#softmax)
-* [**gradient descent**](http://cs231n.github.io/optimization-1/): Algorithm used to find the optimal weights for the nodes in the network.
-The algorithm looks for the weights corresponding to a minimum classification loss.
+* [**gradient descent**](http://cs231n.github.io/optimization-1/): Algorithm used to find the locally optimal weights for the nodes in the network.
+The algorithm iteratively improves the weights in order to minimize classification loss.
 The search space can be interpreted as a landscape where the lowest point is the optimum, hence the term 'descent'.
 In each step of the gradient descent algorithm, the weights are adjusted with a step in the direction of the gradient ('slope') .
 * **hyperparameters**: In mcfly, the hyperparameters are the architectural choices of the model (number of layers, lstm or convolutional layers, etc) and the learning rate and regulization rate.
 * **layer**: A deep learning network consists of multiple layers.
 The more layers, the deeper your network.
-* **learning rate**: the step size to take in the gradient descent algorithm
+* **learning rate**: The step size to take in the gradient descent algorithm
-* [**LSTM layer**](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): Long Term Short Memory layer.
-This is a special type of Recurrent layer, that takes a sequence as input and outputs a sequence.
-* **Loss**: An indicator of classification error.
-In mcfly we use [categorical cross entropy](http://cs231n.github.io/linear-classify/#softmax)
-* **regularization rate**: how strongly the [L2 regularization](http://cs231n.github.io/neural-networks-2/#reg) is applied to avoid overfitting on train data.
+* **regularization rate**: How strongly the [L2 regularization](http://cs231n.github.io/neural-networks-2/#reg) is applied to avoid overfitting on train data.
 * **[validation set](https://en.wikipedia.org/wiki/Test_set#Validation_set)**: Part of the data that is kept apart to evaluate the performance of your model and choose hyper parameters